Natti94/TibiaForge/README.md

 ## Features

-- Optimizer UI with a CSGO-style radial menu
+- Optimizer UI with a CSGO-style radial menu (now two circles with a center summary)
-  - Click BEGIN to open an overlay with a circular menu
+  - Click BEGIN to open an overlay composed of three columns:
-  - Center hub selects vocation; slices unlock in order: Skills → Equip → Weapons → Abilities → Creatures
+    - Left: Character circle (Skills → Equip → Weapons → Abilities).
+The center hub selects vocation.
+    - Center: Summary panel that guides you to complete both circles; shows status messaging.
+    - Right: Encounter circle (Creatures → Players), gated until the character circle is complete.
-  - Each completed slice shows a ✓ indicator; only one section window is open at a time
+  - Each completed slice shows a ✓ indicator; only one section window is open at a time.
-  - SVG-based wedges with crisp separators; hover fills the exact slice; separator lines don’t cross the center
+  - SVG-based wedges with crisp separators; hover fills the exact slice; separator lines don’t cross the center.
-  - Character Summary appears on the right once all slices are completed (armor, resistances, skills, attack/damage, effective ML)
+  - Abort and Restart controls appear in the overlay header; BEGIN remains visible in the title area.
 - Encounter helpers (Creatures; Players stubbed)
 - Media area: News, Video, Images, and Highscores Statistics
   - Statistics: TibiaData v4 highscores with World/Category/Vocation filters and an "ALL worlds" aggregate